 You can increase the temperature in some areas and decrease in others and you can alternate - the differential effect will drive storms and precipitation in unusual ways.
 By the end of 1998, we knew that weather extremes were becoming commonplace and loss of life and property from adverse weather increased.
 These more destructive weather events promise continue to break weather records.
 There is no need to wait until 2050 to find out what is going to happen.

 Hurricanes, tornadoes, and heavy flooding rains continue to cause havoc in the USA.
-While some Americans have a paranoid fear of terrorism, extreme weather events cause more costly damage, more often than any terrorist could imagine.
 Pacific hurricanes (aka cyclones) create increasing damage and death in the Pacific Islands and the coastal areas of Asia and Australia.
 Pacific cyclones caused large waves, heavy rain, flooding and high winds.
 Storm surges; cause damage to coastal communities and 90% of tropical cyclone deaths.
 Over the past two centuries, tropical cyclones have been responsible for the deaths of about 1.9 million people worldwide.
 Large areas of standing water caused by flooding lead to infection, as well as contributing to mosquito-borne illnesses.
 When ocean water floods the land, salts are left behind.
 Increased salinity levels in surface water makes it undrinkable and increased salt in water and soils is toxic to plants.

 The deepest problem for humans is that we cannot predict the future with any accuracy.
 Even the best informed scientist with the most recent data cannot know what is going to happen next.
 When we talk about prudence we refer to our best methods of minimizing risk and preparing to deal with events beyond our control which can injure or kill us.
 Preparation for accidents and illness consumes a large chunk of our resources.
 Smart humans notice adverse changes and take action to minimize the risk of adverse consequences.
 But not all human are smart or prudent.